-The Establishment Principle is that biblical principle which states that God is sovereign over secular and ecclesiastical affairs, and that He has established a relationship between these two sovereign spheres in which the state and the church are to acknowledge each other as divinely-appointed institutions, to mutually support and encourage each other, but not to interfere in each other’s God-given province.
-Instead of earthly rulers resisting Christ and His church, they should be supporting it (Psalm 2).
+The Establishment Principle is that biblical principle which states that God is sovereign over secular and ecclesiastical affairs, and that He has established a relationship between these two sovereign spheres in which the state and the Christian church are to acknowledge each other as divinely-appointed institutions, to mutually support and encourage each other, but not to interfere in each other’s God-given province.
+Instead of earthly rulers resisting Christ and His church, they should support it (Psalm 2).

 This church-state relationship has had a rocky history in world affairs.
 The balance of power between each sphere has swayed backwards and forwards over the centuries.
 In England the current relationship is Erastian (the state having ultimate authority), while in Scotland the correct balance, developed during the 16th-century Reformation and 17th-century Covenanting period, has been altered in recent centuries by the 1843 Disruption and the growth of the Voluntary Principle (the current American model) in which the church and state are considered to be so separate that the modern ungodly mantra “religion and politics don’t mix” prevails.

 The Establishment Principle anticipated Abraham Kuyper’s ‘sphere sovereignty’ and political corporatism in its modern form.
 The 16th-century Reformation broke the all-prevailing Roman Catholic papal control of life in Europe, the 17th-century English civil war broke royal power over the life of the nation in favour of the more balanced royal rule through parliament and the 19th-century Scottish Disruption (with its effect on worldwide Presbyterianism) broke political control on the lives on ordinary people and began the modern civil rights movement, but without the bloodshed of more secular attempts to secure civil rights.